Emotional branding: Techniques

 These needs, which are subconsciously emotion-based, serve as a foundation for emotional branding and allow marketers to create a self-fulfilling prophecy when it comes to consumer needs.
 People want to fulfill these needs, and advertisers promote the need to fulfill these needs in a perpetual cycle.

 A second method of emotional branding is making a literal statement about a product and its association to emotion.
 An example of this can be seen in a 1966 Hamlet Cigar ad that states "Happiness is a cigar called Hamlet."
 This associates the brand with a particular emotion in the most literal way possible.

 A third method of association to emotion is giving the consumer an emotional reaction to an ad.
 An example of this in advertising could be calming music playing simultaneously with images of people enjoying the product.
 This method works best when irrational emotions are evoked.
 For example, playing somber music with images of people struggling without the product would create an irrational connection to the product by playing on the consumer's sadness.
 In one way, the brand creates a positive connotation with itself, in another, the brand creates a negative connotation of life without the product.
 These are both examples of emotional branding.

-It is important to note that emotional branding is something that comes with time and long standing presence.
+Emotional branding is something that comes with time and long standing presence.
 For example, attachment of the specific emotion of "nostalgia" to the Kodak brand of film, "bonding" to the Jim Beam bourbon brand, and "love" to the McDonald's brand are built over time.
 Through repetition of these themes and symbols, these brand names have reached brand euphoria, where meaning no longer needs to be created, as enough branding has been done to solidify the brand image.

 Emotional branding is a notable tool used in advertising in many South and Southeast Asian countries particularly Thailand, India, Singapore and Malaysia.
 They normally run between 3 minutes to over 15 minutes in length and generally depict a story.